Information Hub simplifies the management, execution, and distribution of information

 This widespread dispersion of efforts leads to a lack of data governance, rendering any form of templatizable scalability unattainable.

-"Flow provides a robust, centralized infrastructure that's easy to govern and ready to scale."
+"Information Hub provides a robust, centralized infrastructure that's easy to govern and ready to scale."

 SEE A DEMO